jensengroup/propka/README.md

     cd <source directory>
     python setup.py install --user

-This will install the `propka31` script in your executable directory, as configured for setuptools, for instance `~/.local/bin`.
+This will install the `propka32` script in your executable directory, as configured for setuptools, for instance `~/.local/bin`.
 You can change the bin directory with the `--install-scripts` option.
-For example, in order to install in my `bin` directory in my home
+For example, in order to install in the `bin` directory in the home
 directory:

     python setup.py install --user --install-scripts ~/bin